Constantine (son of Basil I): Death

 Constantine died unexpectedly of fever on 3 September 879, leaving Leo as the primary heir.
 Basil was severely affected by Constantine's death, and declared a period of mourning, possibly lasting up to six months, until 3 March 880.
-Much of the coinage made after Costantine's death focuses upon him.
+Much of the coinage made after Constantine's death focuses upon him.
 Jenkins says that after Constantine's death "Basil went out of mind, and continued during the next seven years to be subject to fits of derangement", and relates that Basil became violent and contemptuous toward Leo, whom he "had never cared for", despising his "bookish youth"; Tougher considers this "at best, an overstatement".
 Tougher does concede that pro-Macedonian sources have an obvious bias in declaring that Basil recovered "manfully, inspired by the example of Job", but believes Basil's shock was due more to the loss of an heir whom Basil had trained well, and expected to succeed him, rather than true favoritism.
 Basil also had Constantine declared a saint by Photios I, the Patriarch of Constantinople, confirmed by the Synaxarion of Constantinople.
 The Life of Ignatios states that Basil had numerous churches and monasteries built in honor of Constantine, including one at a location where Bishop Theodore Santabarenos was supposedly able to summon the ghost of Constantine for Basil.

 After Constantine's death, Basil focused on securing his dynasty by marrying Leo to Theophano Martinakia, so they could produce heirs, and Tougher (1994) remarks that Basil may have become overprotective, shielding his remaining children from warfare.
 Alexander is believed to have been crowned emperor following Constantine's death, in 879.
 Basil imprisoned Leo and stripped him of imperial rank in 883, allegedly for his plans to usurp him, whereafter Alexander appears to have become the heir, until July 886, when Leo was released and restored as emperor.
 Just a month later, on 29 August 886, Basil died of wounds from a hunting trip, and Leo succeeded him.